 The Visualising War and Peace project is laying the foundations for a major five-year study of current practice and future approaches to teaching ancient war and peace within primary, secondary and tertiary education.
-Please read further to find out more; if you are interested in taking part in our inaugural workshop (30th April-2nd May 2025) or a series of online consultations to feed into the process, please complete this registration form.
-Dates and further details are outlined below.
+To join in our discussions, please register to attend our series of online workshops (26th Nov, 1st Dec and 10th Dec, 2025) by emailing Prof. Alice König at viswar@st-andrews.ac.uk.

 The study of ancient history, archaeology, literature and art involves repeat encounters with war.
 Current habits of teaching ancient war and peace have their roots in 19th century military history (itself informed by much earlier models), and are dominated by high-level politics and an emphasis on weapons, equipment, tactics and strategy, centering around (usually male) soldiers and their (usually male) leaders.
 Too little attention is paid to the second-order impacts of conflict (famine, disease, sexual violence, displacement, etc), to the diversity of people impacted by it, and to the everyday experiences of ordinary individuals.
 Compounding this, there is even less coverage of ancient concepts of peace, ancient approaches to conflict prevention and resolution, ancient experiences of peacebuilding and post-conflict recovery, and pockets of peace-making amid ongoing conflict.